top of page

 How long does this process usually take?

-This varies, but the general figure is that after the animal has been sent to our processor, it will take about 1-2 days for butchering, 3 weeks for dry-aging, and 2-3 days for freezing.
+This varies, but the general figure is that after the animal has been sent to our processor, it will take about 1-2 days for butchering, 7-10 days for hanging weeks for dry-aging, and 2-3 days for freezing.
 The largest factor in wait-time comes down to the butcher’s waiting list (usually no more than a month) and our breed availability.

 Breed availability?